List of Marvel Comics characters: Y: Retcon plotline

 In the "Execute Program" story arc of The Invincible Iron Man (vol. 4), a retcon establishes that Tony Stark and Ho Yinsen had been captured not by Communists in Vietnam, but rather by the Taliban in Afghanistan, and that Yinsen was murdered under orders from five terrorists (Dennis Kellard, Ara Tanzerian, Zakim Karzai, Aftaab Lemar, and Kareem Mahwash Najeeb).
 Before he died, Yinsen had been coerced into implanting a "bio-magnetic receiving unit" inside Stark's brain.
 In a failed attempt to recover the control device for the implant, the terrorists send hitman Andrei Gorlovich to murder Yinsen's wife.
 Years later, some of the five terrorists are now diplomats.
 Yinsen's grieving teenage son (whose name is never revealed) blamed Stark for his parents' deaths and takes control of the device in Stark's brain to mind-control into assassinating all five of the former terrorists.
 Stark confronts Yinsen's son to try to prove innocence, but the latter is sniped and killed by a S.H.I.E.L.D. agent acting on Nick Fury's orders.

-As part of the All-New, All-Different Marvel, Yinsen is revealed to have a daughter: Toni Ho.
+In All-New, All-Different Marvel, Yinsen is revealed to have a daughter: Toni Ho.